Resources and Documents

 3.1 Double Battle Format

-Each player selects four Pokémon from their Battle Team to battle with.
-At the start of the battle, players send out the first two Pokémon in their party, making a total of four Pokémon on the battlefield.
-Gameplay continues until a player makes all four of their opponent’s Pokémon faint or until the in-game time limit has expired.
+Each competitor selects four Pokémon from their Battle Team to battle with.
+At the start of the battle, competitors send out the first two Pokémon in their party, making a total of four Pokémon on the battlefield.
+Gameplay continues until a competitor makes all four of their opponent’s Pokémon faint or until the in-game time limit has expired.

 3.2 Number of Games